oxmc/c4/README.md

 4. Press `ctrl`.
 You should see `Save` and `Exit` along the bottom.
 5. Make sure `Save` is selected and press the `enter` key.
 This will save the file.
 6. Press `ctrl` again, and select Exit.
 You should now be taken back to the command-line interface.
+7. Run the installer: `install_c4"

-7. Now you can load C4 applications and libraries.
+Now you can load C4 applications and libraries.

 ## Usage

+`c4 hello`

 `c4 <APPLICATION_NAME>`